fabiankaraben/docsarchive-dev/content/typescript/5.2/modules-reference/theory.md

 2. **Bundler-like.** Before any major JavaScript engine could run ES modules, Babel allowed developers to write them by transpiling them to CommonJS.
 The way these ESM-transpiled-to-CJS files interacted with hand-written-CJS files implied a set of permissive interoperability rules that have become the de facto standard for bundlers and transpilers.
 3. **Node.js.** In Node.js, CommonJS modules cannot load ES modules synchronously (with `require`); they can only load them asynchronously with dynamic `import()` calls.
 ES modules can default-import CJS modules, which always binds to `exports`.
 (This means that a default import of a Babel-like CJS output with `__esModule` behaves differently between Node.js and some bundlers.)

 TypeScript needs to know which of these rule sets to assume in order to provide correct types on (particularly `default`) imports and to error on imports that will crash at runtime.
 When the `module` compiler option is set to `node16` or `nodenext`, Node.js’s rules are enforced.
-All other `module` settings, combined with the [`esModuleInterop` ↗](https://www.typescriptlang.org/docs/handbook/modules/reference.html#esModuleInterop) option, result in bundler-like interop in TypeScript.
+All other `module` settings, combined with the [`esModuleInterop`](/typescript/5.2/modules-reference/reference#esModuleInterop) option, result in bundler-like interop in TypeScript.
 (While using `--module esnext` does prevent you from *writing* CommonJS modules, it does not prevent you from *importing* them as dependencies.
 There’s currently no TypeScript setting that can guard against an ES module importing a CommonJS module, as would be appropriate for direct-to-browser code.)

 ### Module specifiers are not transformed {#module-specifiers-are-not-transformed}